Gazprom seeks bigger gas market share in Europe after bumper exports

 The Gazprom manager said the company had proven to be a reliable gas supplier and that its exports in Europe would not suffer because of politics.

-However, Gazprom’s exports have been jeopardised by a shale gas production boom in the United States and President Donald Trump’s plans to sell “vast amounts” of U.S. liquefied natural gas (LNG) to Europe.
+However, Gazprom’s exports have been jeopardized by a shale gas production boom in the United States and President Donald Trump’s plans to sell “vast amounts” of U.S. liquefied natural gas (LNG) to Europe.

-U.S. LNG shipments to Europe totalled 3.23 million tonnes, or 48 cargoes, in October to January, compared to 0.7 million tonnes, or nine cargoes, a year earlier.
+U.S. LNG shipments to Europe totaled 3.23 million tonnes, or 48 cargoes, in October to January, compared to 0.7 million tonnes, or nine cargoes, a year earlier. [nL8N1ZM5O9]

 The United States is now second only to Qatar, the world’s largest LNG producer, as an LNG supplier to Europe, Refinitiv Eikon data showed.